nhejazi/talk_txshift/README.md

-To the extent possible under law, [Nima Hejazi](https://nimahejazi.org) has waived all copyright and related or neighboring rights to &ldquo;[Efficient Nonparametric Inference for Stochastic Interventions Under Censoring](https://www.stat.berkeley.edu/~nhejazi/present/2018_berkeley_txshift.pdf)&rdquo;.
+To the extent possible under law, [Nima Hejazi](https://nimahejazi.org) has waived all copyright and related or neighboring rights to &ldquo;[Robust Nonparametric Inference for Stochastic Interventions Under Censoring](https://www.stat.berkeley.edu/~nhejazi/present/2018_berkeley_txshift.pdf)&rdquo;.
 This work is published from the United States.
 <br/>